-Do you feel a bulge in your belly and not sure if you have diastasis recti or a hernia?
+Do you feel a bulge in your belly and are unsure if you have diastasis recti or a hernia?

 In short, diastasis recti is a separation of your abdominal muscles whereas a hernia is a protrusion of an organ.